dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 </parameter>
 ```
 ### Content
-This section tells Plaster what actions to take based on our parameters.
+The final section is the content section.
+Content tells Plaster what actions to take based on our parameters.

 First thing We needed to do was create our PSM1 and PSD1.
-For the psd1, I'm using the built in Plaster commannd of newModuleManifest.
-The PSM1 is being pulled from a template file.
+For the psd1, I'm using the built in Plaster command of newModuleManifest.
+I have a generic PSM1 file that i use to load up my functions.
+I also want this included.
 ```xml
 <newModuleManifest destination='${PLASTER_PARAM_ModuleName}.psd1' moduleVersion='$PLASTER_PARAM_Version' rootModule='${PLASTER_PARAM_ModuleName}.psm1' author='$PLASTER_PARAM_FullName' description='$PLASTER_PARAM_ModuleDesc'/>
 <file source='template.psm1' destination='${PLASTER_PARAM_ModuleName}.psm1'/>
 ```

-Content of the template file
+This is what the generic PSM1 file looks like.
+This template is stored with my Plaster manifest.
 ```powershell
 $functionFolders = @('Public', 'Internal', 'Classes') ForEach ($folder in $functionFolders)